-After switch-on and traversing the reference marks, the MANUALplus is always in Manual mode.
-This mode remains active until you select Teach-in or Program Run.
-"Machine" displayed in the header indicates that you are in Manual mode.
+After switch-on and traversing the reference marks the MANUALplus is in Machine mode.
+This mode remains active until you select Teachin or the Program Run submode.
+Machine displayed in the header indicates that you are in Manual mode.

 Define the workpiece zero point and enter the machine data before you start machining.